Jean-Pierre Aulneau: Veneration

 The Catholic Church considers Aulneau a martyr in the effort to convert the Native peoples to Christianity.

 The letters of Aulneau to his family, which had almost miraculously survived the 1793 Vendée Uprising, were shared with the Jesuit Order by Aulneau descendants in Vendée, France in 1889.
 They were first published in an English translation in 1893 as The Aulneau Collection Academics at St. Boniface College in Winnipeg read The Aulneau Collection, which inspired a series of expeditions, encouraged by Archbishop Adélard Langevin, to rediscover the old sites.
 Fort St. Charles remained illusive, but, based on the oral tradition of local First Nations peoples, the Jesuits easily located Massacre Island, which remains, according to Fr.
 Emmett Shanahan, "an island at which no pagan Indian will as much as look and who, should he have to pass it, will without fail cast upon the waters a handful of tobacco to appease the anger of the Manitou."

 In 1908, a further Jesuit expedition from Saint Boniface College located Fort St. Charles, just inside the territorial waters of the United States.
 They excavated and examined the remains of the martyred priest and his companions.
 Fr.
 Aulneau was identified by the hook from the top of his cassock and his rosary, which had been laid at his feet.
 The party transferred all human remains and artifacts found at Fort St. Charles across the Canada–US border to St. Boniface College, where they were tragically lost in the November 1921 fire that destroyed the college.
 Whatever could be recovered was collected and reburied at the Aulneau-Vérendrye Memorial in the St. Boniface Cathedral Cemetery in Saint-Boniface, Manitoba.

 To honor its Golden Anniversary in Minnesota, in 1949 the Fourth Degree Knights of Columbus in Minnesota raised money to buy the site of Fort St. Charles and build a replica of the fort and it's Catholic chapel there, which was consecrated by Bishop Francis Joseph Schenk on 5 July 1951.
-The property was then deeded over to the Roman Catholic Diocese of Crookston, Minnesota, and remained, as of 1961, the site of an annual Christian pilgrimage and of a mid-July outdoor Mass in honor of Father Aulneau.
+The property was then deeded over to the Diocese of Crookston, Minnesota, and remained, as of 1961, the site of an annual Christian pilgrimage and of a mid-July outdoor Mass in honor of Father Aulneau.

 A stone statue of Fr.
 Aulneau, with his hands outstretched as a sign of oblation and self sacrifice, was carved by Anthony Caponi of Macalester College in St. Paul, Minnesota.
 As of 1961, the statue was located at the base of the tower of St. Mary, Queen of Martyrs Roman Catholic Church in Warroad, Minnesota.